luluzhou1/alinush.github.io/_posts/2025-03-11-Can-we-verify-a-Groth16-VK-was-generated-from-some-R1CS.md

 Here, $\gu_{j,i}$ denotes the $i$th coefficient of the $\gu_j(X)$ polynomial (same for $\rv_j(X)$ and $\bw_j(X)$).

 {: .note}
-In practice, the QAP polynomials are interpolated in Lagrange basis, so the equation above will look slightly differently, but glancing over that for now.
+In practice, the QAP polynomials are interpolated in Lagrange basis, so the equation above will look slightly different.
+But, for now, glancing over that.

 **Problem:** The verification work above involves a size-$3n$ (or so) multi-scalar multiplication (MSM).
 Although it should work quite fast in practice, can we help the verifier do it asymptotically faster?